webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-To use this option with the CLI pass the `--allowed-hosts` option a comma-delimited string.
+To use this option with the CLI, pass the `--allowed-hosts` flag a comma-delimited string:

 ```bash
 webpack-dev-server --entry /entry/file --output-path /output/path --allowed-hosts .host.com,host2.com